expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

 Returns a Promise that resolves to the maximum available memory that the Java vm will use, in bytes.
-On iOS and web, this would throw an `UnavailabilityError`.
+On iOS and web, this throws an `UnavailabilityError`.

 **Examples**